DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-09-12-copy-content-from-another-course-live.md

 Doing the same thing with a form submission and page reload is less intuitive.
 We could immediately save changes and show a success message, or we could request that users review what’s been copied and ask them to save.
 The second option is preferable as we’d like users to review and make changes before saving.

 To emphasise that ‘this isn’t quite done’, we introduced a new alert state – an orange intermediate alert.
-It's not an error, it's not successful yet, it's sort like a draft – which is also orange.
+It’s not an error, it’s not successful yet, it’s sort like a draft – which is also orange.
 The colour doesn’t fit quite right but it seems to work.

 ### JavaScript prompts